Terms and Conditions on Participation

 e)No balloons in Space A, B, E or F allowed.

-f)Balloons other than advertising balloons (i.e. toy balloons) can be used for both decorative and giveaway purposes, provided that they never waft in the air.
+f)Balloons other than advertising balloons (i.e. toy balloons) can be used for both decorative and giveaway purposes, provided that they do not waft in the air.
 Any toy balloon filled with helium gas is banned in any and all circumstances.

 For hiring an advertising balloon, please complete a corresponding form attached to the Exhibitor’s Guidelines.